Frequently Asked Questions

 • Images: JPEG, PNG, GIF, WebP, BMP (photos of lab results, scans)

-• Documents: PDF, plain text files
+• Documents: PDF, Word (.docx), plain text files

 • Audio: MP3, WAV, M4A, Opus, WebM, OGG, FLAC